World Council for Comparative Education Societies

 The World Council of Comparative Education Societies (WCCES) is an international organization of comparative education societies created in 1970 in Ottawa, Canada.
 It is organized as an NGO in operational relations with UNESCO.
-The current president is N‘Dri Thérèse Assié-Lumumba.
+The current president is Kanishka Bedi.

 History

 The WCCES was founded in 1970 in Ottawa, Canada, by the Comparative and International Education Society (CIES).
-The founding members include comparative education pioneers Leo Fernig (International Bureau of Education), Gerald Read (CIES) and Joe Katz (Comparative and International Education Society of Canada)(CIESC).
-They were greatly influenced by the spread of national, regional and language-based comparative and international education societies during the 1960s and founded the WCCES to unite the societies that existed at the time: the CIES, the CIESC, the Comparative Education Society in Europe (CESE), the Japan Comparative Education Society (JCES) and the Korean Comparative Education Society (KCES).
-With the purpose of spreading comparative education globally, the WCCES has gained 41 national, regional and language-based member societies as of 2021.
+The founding members include comparative education pioneers Joseph Katz (Comparative and International Education Society of Canada) (CIESC), Gerald Read (CIES-USA) and Leo Fernig (International Bureau of Education).
+They were greatly influenced by the spread of national, regional and language-based comparative and international education societies during the 1960s and founded the WCCES to unite the societies that existed at the time: the CIES-USA, the CIESC, the Comparative Education Society in Europe (CESE), the Japan Comparative Education Society (JCES) and the Korean Comparative Education Society (KCES).
+With the purpose of spreading comparative education globally, the WCCES has gained 46 national, regional and language-based member societies as of 2025.

-Governance and operation
+Governance and Operation

 Although the WCCES is open to all eligible societies, it mainly serves the academic community.
 The organization supports research programs that concern globalization, theory and methods in comparative education and gender equality and equity in education, among other topics.
 Through its recruitment efforts, the WCCES has been able to facilitate the formation of new member societies and maintain existing ones that were nearly defunct.

-The WCCES regularly holds a World Congress, where individuals representing member societies convene in a general assembly.
+The WCCES holds a World Congress normally every three years and symposia every year in-between two consecutive Word Congresses, where individuals representing member societies convene in a general assembly.
 The general assembly shares updates on the WCCES work that has transpired in the years since it last convened and engages in decision-making when necessary.
-The WCCES Executive Committee—the president, two vice presidents, secretary general, treasurer and member society representatives—and chairpersons convene at least annually to govern the organization.
+The WCCES Executive Committee—the president, two vice presidents, executive director, treasurer and member society representatives—and chairpersons convene at least annually to govern the organization.